Tuition, Expenses & Financial Aid

-Our tuition, fees, and cost of living are among the least expensive in the country among the top 15 US Law Schools.
-Please note that tuition and fees are set by the Texas Legislature and the University of Texas Board of Regents, and are subject to change without notice.
+Tuition at Texas Law is the least expensive in the country among the top 20 law schools in the U.S. Tuition and fees are set by the Texas Legislature and the UT Board of Regents and are subject to change without notice.
 Tuition and fees are updated on our website as they change.

 |Books & Supplies||$1,996||$1,996|

 |Room & Board||$12,620||$12,620|